Mafia: The Old Country: Plot

 Having become disillusioned with Torrisi and the criminal lifestyle, Enzo decides to disappear with Isabella, who is pregnant.
-Leo, who also plans to leave for America, provides Enzo with boat tickets for Empire Bay.
+Leo, who also plans to leave for America, provides Enzo with boat tickets for Empire Bay and advises him never to return.
 However, Tino confronts the couple, having discovered their plans by forcing Father Ciccone to reveal Isabella's confessions.
-Cesare brings Enzo to a disheartened Torrisi, who believes Enzo’s attempt to abandon the family and Isabella's pregnancy to be an offense to the oath.
-Torrisi flees when Mount Etna erupts, and Enzo defeats Cesare in a knife fight but spares him.
+Cesare brings Enzo to a furious Torrisi, who plans to have Enzo executed and Isabella's pregnancy terminated.
+Mount Etna erupts, and Enzo battles Cesare in a knife fight, but spares him.
 Escaping from both Torrisi's men and the volcano eruption, Enzo is confronted by the Don and mortally wounds him in a fight.
 After reminding Enzo that he cannot change what he is, Torrisi dies while an injured Enzo is fatally stabbed by a remorseful Cesare.
 Meanwhile, Isabella escapes her captivity after the eruption reaches the vineyard, being forced to kill Tino in the process.
 As Cesare arrives at the burning vineyard, he informs Isabella of Enzo's death, devastating her.
 Realizing everything is lost, Cesare urges his cousin to leave and start a new life, while he looks depressingly at the destruction of the Torrisi family.
 Isabella later boards a ship to Empire Bay, where she tearfully reads a letter written by Enzo, which he handed to her before they were separated.

+Man of Honor

+In December 1905, fully made man Enzo tracks down and kills one of Torrisi's men who has been stealing his wine.
+Enzo later goes to the vineyard, where the Don is visited by Ennio Salieri (Andrew Russell), who has recently gotten out of prison.
+He requests help to retrieve money stolen by two former associates.
+Torrisi allows Enzo and Cesare to assist him, as long as they maintain discretion.
+They travel to a farm to confront Dante Perrota, who is drugging horses to fix races.
+Salieri executes him and takes possession of his goods.

+A few days later, the trio travel to a sulfur mine rented out by Alfio Zitelli.
+However, Alfio is already expecting them and ambushes them.
+They manage to catch up with Alfio, who informs Salieri of a gambling den in a gentlemen's club before the latter kills him.
+After escaping the mine, Salieri devises a plan to rob the club, which Torrisi will not approve of, to which Cesare and a reluctant Enzo agree.

+On the night of the robbery, Enzo and Cesare infiltrate the club while Salieri poses as a patron.
+Although the robbery is successful, they are attacked by the club's security.
+Salieri escapes with his cut of the money while Enzo and Cesare fight their way out with their own cash.
+The next morning, Torrisi scolds the two for the ruckus and says Salieri left for America.
+He confiscates their cash, but commends them for making it out alive.